tomsterritt/SimpleNews/readme.md

 SimpleNews
 ============

-SimpleNews is a basic module which builds upon the default functionality of the phpVMS News system, allowing you to show a list of links to latest news items and an individual page per item.
+SimpleNews is a basic module which builds upon the default functionality of the phpVMS News system, allowing you to show a list of links to latest news items, a paginated view of news items and an individual page per item.

 ###Installation